graphaware/neo4j-timetree/README.md

 where

 * `node.id` is the node ID of an existing event node
 * `relationshipType` is the name of the relationship type that should be used to attach the event to the time instant.
-The relationship is directed from the event to the time instant.
+* `direction` (optional) is the name of the direction (`INCOMING` or `OUTGOING`) that should be used to attach the event to the time instant, *from the tree's point of view*.
+By default, it is `INCOMING`, i.e., the relationship is directed from the event to the time instant.
 * `timezone` is a String representation of any `java.util.TimeZone` (optional)
 * `resolution` as described above (optional)
 * `time` is a number representing the number of milliseconds since 1/1/1970